LomariPortfolio/GPUCRUSHER/README.md

-### also the contents of the "Raylib stuff" folder can be used as template for making Raylib software ;)
+### also the contents of the "Raylib stuff" folder can be used as a template for making Raylib software ;)